Best outdoor DJ speaker setups

 15-inch tops plus subwoofer — ready to add to cart.

 Louder, fuller version of the classic top-and-sub rig.
 Built for bigger outdoor events and serious mobile DJs.
-One-click adds the full bundle to your Amazon cart.
+Links each piece in the bundle out to the retailer.

 One more thing every DJ owns